olebedev/cdn/readme.md

 This utility can be used as stand alone _Content Delivery Network_, using _MongoDB GridFs_ as backend file storage.
 It can be builded from source code or installed as already compiled binaries.

 Also it can be used as a thin file storage library for you projects, based on [martini](https://github.com/go-martini/martini) framework.
-For example, when you using one of the cloud platforms like _Heroku_, with ephemeral file system for application's instances and  should saving user's data.
+For example, when you using one of the cloud platforms like _Heroku_, with ephemeral file system for application's instances and  you have to save user's data.

 ## Features